-Defendants and counterclaim-plaintiffs Manufactured Home Communities, Inc. ("MHC") and MHC Operating Limited Partnership ("MHC OP") (collectively, the "MHC Parties") respectfully submit this memorandum in support of their motion for a temporary restraining order preventing the purchase or sale, by Chateau Properties, Inc. ("Chateau") or its directors, of Chateau stock or the taking of other steps to materially alter the status quo until the MHC Parties' motion for a preliminary injunction is decided.
-These purchases and sales are part of a larger scheme designed by entrenched management to preclude Chateau's shareholders from having the opportunity to accept a \$26 per share cash offer for their shares from MHC OP and to force shareholders to accept inferior consideration for their shares pursuant to a revised merger agreement (the "Revised Merger Agreement") between Chateau and ROC Communities, Inc. ("ROC").
+Defendants and counterclaim-plaintiffs Manufactured Home

+Communities, Inc. ("MHC") and MHC Operating Limited Partnership this memorandum in support of their motion for a temporary restraining order preventing the purchase or sale, by Chateau or the taking of other steps to materially alter the status quo until the MHC Parties' motion for a preliminary injunction is decided.
+These purchases and sales are part of a larger scheme designed by entrenched management to preclude Chateau's shareholders from having the opportunity to accept a \$26 per share cash offer for their shares from MHC OP and to force shareholders to accept inferior consideration for their shares pursuant to a revised merger agreement (the "Revised Merger